WeiBridged/Contracts/README.md

 :red_circle: In progress:

--Copy queue logic to other Optimism to Goerli

 -MSG.VALUE to ERC-20 token address logic (unique on each chain)

 -Either use a struct and handle all token addresses in a single main Goerli contract with token addresses and chain IDs, or split Goerli contracts up to keep things simple